CGJennings/se3docs/docs/dm-debugger.md

 ### Exploring the local scope

 A *scope* is the set of variables and other identifiers that can be "seen" from a given point in the script.
 For example, suppose you write a function that declares a variable named *horsies*.
-That variable is only visible  inside of that function.
-If you refer to it outside of the function it won't exist because it is only visible when you are *in the scope of the function*.
+That variable is only visible to other code defined inside of that function, and only after it is declared.
+If you refer to it outside of the function you will get an error.

 ```js
 function equestrian() {